-Bradlee, a close pal of President John F. Kennedy, while traveling in high-society and as the executive editor of the Washington Post guided the now-sold newspaper through a path of prestigious Pulitzer’s, had two things on his resume that always impressed me as showing that he was cut from the same cloth as the rest of us.
+Bradlee, a close pal of President John F. Kennedy, while traveling in high society and as the executive editor of the Washington Post guided the now-sold newspaper through a path of prestigious Pulitzer, had two things on his resume that always impressed me as showing that he was cut from the same cloth as the rest of us.

-Bradlee and millions of other veterans put their lives on the line to protect our freedoms and then worked hard to print the news that the powerful never wanted told.
-While it didn’t work out too well in New Hampshire, he scored a big fish in Washington and we all owe him his Medal of Freedom.
+Bradlee and millions of other veterans put their lives on the line to protect our freedoms and then worked hard to print the news that the powerful never wanted to be told.
+While it didn’t work out too well in New Hampshire, he scored a big fish in Washington, and we all owe him his Medal of Freedom.

 Many follow-up articles by Eugene L. Meyer and other Post reporters took a serious take on the newspaper raid and the resulting court decisions.

-WUSA reporter Bruce Leshan did a story on the actions of Fritz as well as the story of him pleading guilty to rape, along with two other men.
+WUSA reporter Bruce Leshan did a story on Fritz’s actions and the story of him pleading guilty to rape, along with two other men.
 Fritz did plead guilty, according to court records, but in an interview with Chris Wallace on ABC 20/20, Fritz said the sex was consensual, which the victim denied and said was forcible rape.